adam-hilton/tcakiosk101224/content/post/2020/jan/09-marco.md

 ### Instrument: ***XTH Sense***

-##### (2000s)
+##### (2010s)

 ## &nbsp;

+A very recent musician is Marco Donnarumma who created an instrument called *XTH Sense*.

+His instrument not only tracks how the muscles in his arms *move*, but also how they ***sound***.

-Marco Donnarumma is known for using *XTH Sense*, a biosensor technology he developed that captures the sound of muscle movements in real time.
-By attaching the sensors to his body, Donnarumma can control electronic sounds through his muscle contractions and body movements, making his body both the performer and the instrument.
+By attaching the sensors to his body, he can control sounds by how his muscles move, while the sounds *in* his body are being amplified at the same time.
+This makes him both the performer and the instrument.

-*XTH Sense* is a wearable sensor that detects the low sounds made by muscle movements and turns them into musical sounds and signals.
-This allows him to create performances where every motion affects the music.